facelessuser/Rummage/docs/src/markdown/usage.md

 ![Content Tab](images/content_tab.png)

-!!! tip
+!!! tip "Column Options"
     You can hide/show columns by right clicking the list header to get a special context menu.
 You can then deselect or select the the column(s) you wish to hide/show respectively.
 You can also reorder the columns if desired.

 ## Regular Expression Tester

 ![Regex Tester](images/regex_tester.png)

 Rummage comes with a simple regular expression tester.
-It has a simple text box to place content to search, and another text box that will show the final results after the find and replace are applied.
+It has a simple text box to place content to search, and another text box that will show the final results after the find and replace is applied.
 Below those text boxes, there are two text input boxes for the find pattern and the replace pattern.
 Lastly, all search and replace flag options are found under the patterns.

 To use the tester, simply enter the content to search, set your desired options, and input your find and replace pattern.
 As you change your pattern or options, matches will be updated and highlighted, and the result box will be updated with any replacements.